 THIS DATE IN HISTORY: Sept.
 9

-The Capitals, who have not qualified for the Stanley Cup Playoffs since entering the NHL in 1974, acquire defensemen Rod Langway and Brian Engblom as well as forwards Doug Jarvis and Craig Laughlin from the Canadiens for forward Ryan Walter and defenseman Rick Green.
+1982: The Washington Capitals, who have yet to qualify for the Stanley Cup Playoffs since entering the NHL in 1974, make a franchise-transforming trade with the Montreal Canadiens.
+The Capitals acquire defensemen Rod Langway and Brian Engblom, as well as forwards Doug Jarvis and Craig Laughlin, from the Canadiens for forward Ryan Walter and defenseman Rick Green.

-The most important acquisition for the Capitals is Langway, who was part of Montreal's 1979 Stanley Cup-winning team but took a back seat to the Canadiens' Big Three of Serge Savard, Larry Robinson and Guy Lapointe.
-Langway wins the Norris Trophy as the best defenseman in the NHL in each of his first two seasons with the Capitals.
+The most important acquisition for the Capitals is Langway, a part of the Canadiens' 1979 Stanley Cup-winning team behind their "Big Three" of Serge Savard, Larry Robinson and Guy Lapointe on defense.
+Langway wins the Norris Trophy as the League's best defenseman in each of his first two seasons with the Capitals.
 Washington begins a streak of 14 consecutive playoff appearances in 1983.

-1997: Mario Lemieux heads the new class of inductees at the Hockey Hall of Fame.
+1997: Mario Lemieux heads the new class of inductees at the Hall of Fame.
 As it did with players like Gordie Howe and Bobby Orr, the Hall waives the three-year waiting period for Lemieux after he retires in 1997.
-Also like Howe, Lemieux returns as an active NHL player after being inducted.
+Also like Howe, Lemieux later returns as an active NHL player after being inducted.